brandonbloom/waet/README.md

 Right now, most of the interesting bits of parsing, id resolution, and encoding work.
 Not all section types or instructions are fully-implemented.

-Practically nothing is tested.
+Practically nothing is tested, but will eventually use the full wabt test suite.

 It's not yet clear what subset of WAT code is reasonably WIE code.
 Investigation required.

 ## Usage

-See `wabt-clj.core`.
+See `waet.core`.
 There will be two modes: Compile an entire module, or compile modulefield-by-modulefield.

 ## License

-Copyright © 2018 Brandon Bloom
+Copyright © 2024 Brandon Bloom

 Distributed under the Eclipse Public License 1.0.